ivy-llc/ivy/README.rst

     np_mse    = mse_loss(np.ones((5,)), np.ones((5,)))
     torch_mse = mse_loss(torch.ones((5,)), torch.ones((5,)))

-In the example below we show how Ivy's functions are compatible with tensors from different frameworks.
+In the example above we show how Ivy's functions are compatible with tensors from different frameworks.
 This is the same for ALL Ivy functions.
 They can accept tensors from any framework and return the correct result.

 The `Ivy Stateful API <https://lets-unify.ai/ivy/design/ivy_as_a_framework/ivy_stateful_api.html>`_, on the other hand, allows you to define trainable modules and layers, which you can use alone or as a part of any other framework code!